GCSE Music Analysis: Capercaillie's "Skye Waulking Song"

 - Frequent syncopation in vocal and instrumental lines.

-- Use of cross rhythms at the start of the song are created by a hi hat.
+- The cross-rhythms at the start of the song are created by the use of a hi-hat.

 Contrary to most rock music (which is often recorded in 4/4) the song's time signature and syncopation is complex and even resembles some of the techniques used in jazz music.
 Part of the brilliance of Capercaillie's music is how they are able to pull of complex arrangements and showcase their musicianship without losing those powerful human feelings.
 Their melodies are still catchy without sacrificing their musicianship.
 They're music is highly intelligent, but still relatable.

 "I wish I had someone to love me"